NattyBumppo/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 The two imports from `matplotlib` will plot the solution of the problem.

 Then, we need to define the function that describes the motion of our system.
-This function needs to compute the left hand side of the equation above ($\dot{\vector{y}}$) and return it to the solver, so that the solver can calculate the value of the state vector at time $t + \Delta t$.
+This function needs to compute the left-hand side of the equation above ($\dot{\vector{y}}$) and return it to the solver, so that the solver can calculate the value of the state vector at time $t + \Delta t$.

 The function takes the time $t$ and current value of the state vector $y$ as inputs.
 In this way, we can use the current state vector to compute the current acceleration.